neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 ## Execution and Postprocessing
   id=results

-To run the coupled calculation, run the following:
+To run the coupled calculation,

 ```
-mpiexec -np 6 cardinal-opt -i common_input.i openmc.i --n-threads=12
+mpiexec -np 4 cardinal-opt -i common_input.i openmc.i --n-threads=2
 ```

-This will run with 6 [!ac](MPI) processes and 12 OpenMP threads (you may use other parallel configurations as needed).
-This tutorial uses quite large meshes due to the 6 meter height of the domain - if you wish to run this tutorial with fewer computational resources, you can reduce the height and the various mesh parameters (number of extruded layers and elements in the [!ac](THM) domain) and then recreate the OpenMC model and meshes.
+This will run with 4 MPI processes and 2 OpenMP threads per rank.
+This tutorial uses quite large meshes due to the
+6 meter height of the domain - if you wish to run this tutorial with fewer computational resources, you can reduce the height and the various mesh parameters (number of extruded layers and elements in the [!ac](THM) domain) and then recreate the OpenMC model and meshes.